Love Life (musical): Synopsis

 The show told the story of a married couple, Sam and Susan Cooper, who never age as they progress from 1791 to 1948, encountering difficulties in their marriage (and thus the very fabric of marriage) as they struggle to cope with changing social mores.
 One of the earliest examples of the concept musical, the action of Love Life was interspersed with vaudeville-style numbers that commented on the story, in a way very similar to Cabaret (which opened in 1966).

 Revivals

 In 2017 Love Life was staged at Theater Freiburg using a German-language translation of Lerner's libretto by Rüdiger Bering.
 His translation was approved of by the Kurt Weill Foundation and was praised for successfully "striking a tone reminiscent of the great song and operetta lyricists of the German and Viennese interwar years, such as Marcellus Schiffer and Fritz Löhner-Beda".

-The show was revived twice in 2025, by Opera North in Leeds, UK (the show's UK premiere and first UK recording), with a cast headed by Quirijn de Lang and Stephanie Corley, and by New York City Center in 2025 as part of their Encores! series starring Kate Baldwin and Brian Stokes Mitchell.
+The show was revived twice in 2025, by Opera North in Leeds, UK.
+Opera North had also fully staged the show's UK premiere (at Leeds Grand)in 1996.
+Although the 1996 version was broadcast on BBC Radio 3, the 2025 Leeds semi-staged production was the first released UK recording with a cast headed by Quirijn de Lang and Stephanie Corley, and by New York City Center in 2025 as part of their Encores! series starring Kate Baldwin and Brian Stokes Mitchell.